 If your home hasn’t been peaceful, it will take time to transition.
 Continue to be gentle, pray, and ask God to bring peace.
 “And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Christ Jesus” (Philippians 4:5-7).

-If you keep bringing peace into your home, you will reap peace.
-Let it begin with you.
+If you keep bringing peace into your home, you will convert your home into a sanctuary.
+Create peacefulness, starting with you.

 Otherwise you might enjoy reading: